-The 400 years of silence refers to the time between the Old Testament and New Testaments, during which God did not speak to the Jewish people.
-The 400 years of silence began with the warning that closed the Old Testament: ďBehold, I am going to send you Elijah the prophet before the coming of the great and terrible day of the LORD.
-He will restore the hearts of the fathers to their children and the hearts of the children to their fathers, so that I will not come and smite the land with a curse" (Malachi 4:5-6) and ended with the coming of John the Baptist, the Messiahís forerunner.
+The 400 years of silence refers to the time between the Old Testament and New Testament, during which, so far as we know, God did not speak—no Scripture was written.
+The 400 years of silence began with the warning that closed the Old Testament: “Behold, I am going to send you Elijah the prophet before the coming of the great and terrible day of the LORD.
+He will restore the hearts of the fathers to their children and the hearts of the children to their fathers, so that I will not come and smite the land with a curse" (Malachi 4:5-6) and ended with the coming of John the Baptist, the Messiah’s forerunner.

-At the time of Malachiís warning, about 430 B.C., the Jews had returned to Palestine from the Babylonian captivity (as merchants, not shepherds).
-The Medo-Persian Empire still ruled Palestine, and the temple had been rebuilt.
-Both the Law and the priesthood of Aaronís line had been restored, and the Jews had given up their worship of idols.
-Nevertheless, Malachiís warning was not without cause.
+At the time of Malachi’s warning, about 430 B.C., the Jews had returned to Israel from the Babylonian captivity (as merchants, not shepherds).
+The Medo-Persian Empire still ruled Israel, and the temple had been rebuilt.
+Both the Law and the priesthood of Aaron’s line had been restored, and the Jews had given up their worship of idols.
+Nevertheless, Malachi’s warning was not without cause.
 The Jewish people were mistreating their wives, marrying pagans and not tithing, and the priests were neglecting the temple and not teaching the people the ways of God.
 In short, the Jews were not honoring God.

 Between the time of Malachi and the coming of the Messiah, several prophecies were fulfilled, including the 2,300 days of desecration between 171 and 165 B.C.
-(Daniel 8:14), but neither the fulfilled prophecies nor the 400 years the nation was given to study Scripture, to seek God (Psalm 43-44) and to prepare for the coming Messiah, was put to good use.
+(Daniel 8:14).
+However, the people did not put to good use either the fulfilled prophecies nor the 400 years the nation was given to study Scripture, to seek God (Psalm 43-44), and to prepare for the coming Messiah.
 In fact, those years blinded and deafened the nation to the point where most of the Jews could not even consider the concept of a humble Messiah (Zechariah 9:9; Isaiah 6:10; John 12:40).